JhonnFy/Restaurant-Website/README.md

 ## Description

-This project is a fully responsive restaurant website designed to showcase the restaurant's menu, services, and facilitate online orders.
-It offers a user-friendly experience with sections like the menu, contact information, and the ability to place orders directly through the website.
+This is a restaurant website project that aims to provide an interactive, user-friendly interface for showcasing the restaurant's menu, providing customers with a means to view, explore, and order food items.

 ## Features

-- **Responsive Design**: Fully adaptable to various screen sizes and devices.
+- Fully responsive design optimized for both desktop and mobile devices.
-- **Menu Display**: Showcases food items with images, descriptions, and prices.
-- **Online Ordering System**: Allows users to place orders directly from the website.
+- Displays restaurant menu with options to order.
-- **Contact Form**: Provides a way for customers to send inquiries.
+- Contact form for customer inquiries.
-- **Map Integration**: Helps users find the restaurant location.
+- Integration of Google Maps for restaurant location.
-- **About Section**: Information about the restaurant's history, mission, and values.
+- About us section with restaurant details.

-## Tech Stack
+## Technologies Used

-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, JavaScript, Bootstrap
-- **Backend**: (Mention any back-end technologies if applicable, e.g., Node.js, PHP)
+- **Backend**: (Insert backend technology if applicable, e.g., Node.js, PHP, etc.)
-- **Database**: (Mention if any, e.g., MySQL, MongoDB)
-- **Libraries**: Bootstrap (for responsiveness), jQuery (for interactive features), etc.
+- **Libraries**: jQuery for interactive features

-## Installation
+## Installation and Usage

 To get started with the Restaurant Website project, follow these steps:

 1. Clone the repository:
     ```bash
     git clone https://github.com/JhonnFy/Restaurant-Website.git
     ```

-2. Open the `index.html` file in your preferred browser to view the website.
+2. Open the `index.html` file in your browser.

-### Running Locally

-If you have a local server setup (like using XAMPP, WAMP, or a Node.js server), you can host the files and view them at `localhost:<port>`.

-## Usage

-- View and explore the menu.
-- Place orders from the menu.
-- Contact the restaurant through the form.
-- Find the location via the map.
-- Learn about the restaurant in the "About" section.

 ## Gallery
 ![image](https://github.com/JhonnFy/Restaurant-Website/assets/97255802/e7032a57-6025-474e-9af6-d069bbaf13c0)